 Doraemon’s Rice Casserole with Tomato Soup 1.230yen

 Baked rice with generous cheese on top and served with tomato soup.
-AnakJajan really like the combination between creamy cheese from the rice and the acidity from tomato soup, both were complementing and balancing each other.
-We did hope there are more meat inside the rice though, but other than that this dish was good and comforting.
+AnakJajan really like the combination between creamy cheese from the rice and the acidity from tomato soup, both were complementing and balancing each other nicely.
+It will be more prefect with more meat inside the rice though, but other than that this dish was enjoyable and comforting.

 Doraemon Tiramisu inspired by “Great Demon” 720yen

-This dessert is MUST ORDER!!
-It was super pretty and delicious at the same time.
+This dessert is a MUST ORDER!!
+It’s super pretty and delicious at the same time.
 Mr. Jajan also enjoyed it very much.

 Besides Museum Cafe, there is one stall in the garden area with several chair and table selling breads and drinks.